October 10, 2024

 Bluegill

 - Fair: Try small jigs around the shorelines and submerged structure near the campground shoreline.
 Channel Catfish - Fair: Use nightcrawlers along the fishing jetties or the face of the dam.
-Largemouth Bass - Good: Try plastics along rip-rapped shorelines and the fishing jetties.
+Largemouth Bass - Fair: Try plastics around the fishing jetties and along the face of the dam.

 Contact the Rathbun Fish Hatchery at 641-647-2406 with questions about fishing in south central Iowa.